scriptin/effective-input-slides/slides.md

 - Not easy
 - Not too hard

-My problem with many apps for language learning: **too easy!**
+My problem with many apps for language learning: **"too easy!"**

 ---

 ## Traits of Effective Input

 ### High volume

-- Hundreds of hours for languages similar to ones you already know
+- Hundreds of hours for languages similar to ones you already know.
-- Thousands of hours for dissimilar languages
+- Thousands of hours for dissimilar languages.

 #### My experience

-- ~8-12 months of English -> from B1 to C1
+- ~8-12 months of English -> from B1 to C1.
-- 1 year of Spanish (300-500 hours) -> B1 in tests, B2 in comprehension
+- 1 year of Spanish (300-500 hours) -> B1 in tests, B2 in comprehension.
-- 300 hours of German -> A1/A2 level
+- 300 hours of German -> A1/A2 level.

+(Levels are in Common European Framework of Reference for Languages (CEFR).)

 ---